Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Simulation study

 \subsection{Tuning parameters for the filter methods}

 For the check-based filter approach, the factor $\tau$ scaling the threshold of the test has to be specified.
-Within the frame of the simulation study, the values $1.1,1.5,2.0,2.5,3.0$ are applied.
+Within the frame of the simulation study, the values $1.1,1.2,1.5,2.0,2.5,3.0$ are applied.

-In regards to the quantile-based filter method, the percentage of the quantile threshold $\alpha$ has to be chosen.
-Values ranging from $0.75$ to $1.0$ with a steplength of $0.05$ are put to the test.
-The value 1.0 refers to the case with no filtering.
+For the quantile-based filter method, the percentage of the quantile threshold $\alpha$ has to be chosen.
+Values ranging from $0.75$ to $1.0$ with a step length of $0.05$ are put to the test.
+The value 1.0 equals the case with no filtering and serves as benchmark.